Food Trucks and Food Safety- A Look Into Mobile Hygiene

 From a glance, this number is staggering but it is not surprising.
 According to data pulled from the Los Angeles County Department of Public Health, they found that about 27% of food trucks in the city received a grade lower than an A from health inspections in the last two years.
 By comparison, only 5% of restaurants in the same city missed the mark on their inspection reports.

-This demonstrates that despite food trucks becoming more popular, they face greater challenges related to food health and safety.
+This demonstrates that despite food trucks becoming more popular, they face greater challenges when it comes to healthy food and safety.

 Food truck operators, like restaurant owners, are required by law to post their last food safety inspection reports on their window.
 This standard procedure is done to provide consumers a point of reference when deciding which mobile street food vendor is the best option to satisfy their hunger pangs.